noah1400/c64vm/README.md

 The **c64vm** project aims to create a 64-bit register-based virtual machine.
 This virtual machine is designed to execute code written in a custom assembly-like language within its simulated environment.
 As an upgrade to the [c16vm](https://github.com/noah1400/c16vm) project, **c64vm** extends its capabilities by using a 64bit address range.

 Please note that this project is currently a work in progress.
 As such, expect ongoing updates, enhancements, and potentially some rough edges.
-Contributions, suggestions, and feedback are greatly appreciated as i strive to refine and improve the virtual machine.

 ## Build